KaiSforza/systemd-user-units/README.md

 ### Some actual important stuff

-Doing this will not allow you to run systemd --user, though.
-If you installed user-session-units as listed above, then you must copy `user-session@.service` to your user unit directory and use `systemctl --user enable user-session@yourloginname.service`.
-Next, edit the `user-session@.service` (not the `user-session@yourloginname.service`) and replace this line:
+Last but not least, add this line to /etc/pam.d/login and /etc/pam.d/system-auth:

+    session    required    pam_systemd.so

+Now add `/usr/lib/systemd/systemd --user` to your shell's `$HOME/.*profile` file and you are ready to go!
+(This takes a lot of tweaking, so when I say that, I mean that you are ready to debug and find spelling mistakes.)

+### Auto Login

+You can also have systemd --user track your login shell.
+This is quite useful, in my opinion.
+To do so, you can use a display manager that is started with systemd (usually enabled and started at boot) or you can autologin with `user-session@.service`.
+Copy the `user-session@.service` to your `/etc/systemd/system/` directory and edit it there.
+You will also need to disable `getty@tty1.service` for this to work correctly.

+You will need to patch systemd to do this, so either using systemd-git from after commit 067d851d [4] or patch it into systemd with the ABS.
+Then edit this
+line:

     Environment=DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/%I/dbus/user_bus_socket

-with this:
+to this:

     Environment=DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/%U/dbus/user_bus_socket

 Also, a [Install] section needs to be added as well.
-See my `user-session@.service` for an example.

-You will need to patch systemd to do this, so either using systemd-git from after commit 067d851d [4] or patch it into systemd with the ABS.

-Last but not least, add this line to /etc/pam.d/login or /etc/pam.d/systemd-auth (whichever exists):

-    session    required    pam_systemd.so

-Now add `/usr/lib/systemd/systemd --user` to your shell's `$HOME/.*profile` file and you are ready to go!
-(This takes a lot of tweaking, so when I say that, I mean that you are ready to debug and find spelling mistakes.)
+    [Install]
+    WantedBy=graphical.target

+should be appended to your user-session@.service file, else enabling it will not work correctly.

 ### Anecdotes